 The Authority has maintained arrangements to ensure that its dealings are lawful and comply with financial regulations.
-The Authority's Solicitor considers all reports considered by Members, which assists in ensuring that the Authority discharges its functions in accordance with the law.
+The Authority's Solicitor and/or Monitoring Officer considers all reports considered by Members, which assists in ensuring that the Authority discharges its functions in accordance with the law.